 There does not seem to be any direct method to create a new Power BI Template in Power BI Desktop.
 So, we begin with a Power BI report that we’ll turn into a template by simply exporting it as a template file.

-However, this sample export must be strong and solid enough to present a template for the organization’s centralized data modeling strategy.
+However, this sample export must be strong and solid enough to present a template for the organization’s centralized Power BI data modeling strategy.

 - Knowledge of the database and data warehouse basic concepts